datenstrom/yellow/README.md

 ## Extensions

 Extensions make your website more useful.
-All extensions come with instructions explaining how they work, examples to make your life easier and settings you can configure.
+Each extension comes with instructions explaining how it works, examples to make your life easier and settings you can configure.
 Have a look at published extensions and install some on your website.
 [Get extensions for your website](https://github.com/datenstrom/yellow-extensions).

 ## Documentation

 The help shows you how to make small websites, wikis and blogs.
 Here you can find instructions on how to customise everything.
-For developers, designers and translators there are descriptions of folders, tools and what can be done with the API.
+For developers, designers and translators there are descriptions of files, folders and what can be done with the API.
 [Get help for your website](https://datenstrom.se/yellow/help/).

 ## Contributing